 This is equivalent to the characterization given in the Idea-section above:

-Every proper filter (or net ) on has a cluster point , meaning that every element of meets (has inhabited intersection with) every neighbourhood of (or is frequently in every neighbourhood of ).
+is compact iff every proper filter (or net ) on has a cluster point , meaning that every element of meets (has inhabited intersection with) every neighbourhood of (or is frequently in every neighbourhood of ).

-The ambient space is a compact object in .
+is compact iff it is a compact object in .

 Contrary to possible appearance, the equivalence of this with definition 1 does not require the axiom of choice; see this MO question and answers, as well as this page.
 See also the page compactness and stable closure (under construction).
+This equivalence is also true for locales, by way of proper maps; see below.

-For any space and any open subset of , the subset
+is compact iff for any space and any open subset of , the subset

 is open in .